Friday, December 25, 2009

 Danish variation of the Selenus pattern

 An ultra-classic example of Danish Selenus pattern variation.
-These rather small but elegant and delicate bone sets are commonly dated to around 1800.
+These rather small but elegant and delicate bone sets are commonly dated to late 18th century.

 Wednesday, November 5, 2008